monsterlost/ipriot-diff-exercise/README.md

 +++ b/README.md
 @@ -49,13 +49,13 @@ This is a repo to help you practice diffing!

-Fill in what each of the elements of the diff mean (if you are not sure just guess!):
+Fill in what each of the elements of the diff means (if you are not sure guess!):
 **①**:
 > Insert your [-answer-]{+explanation+} here